Introduction: The Search for Efficient Sequence Models

 3.1 From Linear RNNs to State Space Models

-- Discrete Linear RNN:
+Discrete Linear RNN: Simple, but limited.

-- Continuous State Space Model:
+Continuous State Space Model: Theoretically powerful for long dependencies.

 3.2 Selective State Space Mechanism

-functions of the input:
+parameters dynamic functions of the input

-This is implemented through:
+This selection is typically achieved through:

 3.3 Fast Computation Through Hardware-Aware Design